gvwilson/sensibleadventures/cloudherd/new.md

 came.
 Aft had risen to one knee, but kept one hand on the cloud's back so that he could continue to mind-talk to it.

-A silver-tipped scaw shot out of its cliffside nest, cawing its startled displeasure at the sight of a human just a few strides away.
+A silver-tipped scaw shot out of its cliffside nest, trilling its startled displeasure at the sight of a human just a few strides away.
-Aft looked up and smiled the smile he only ever wore when he was on a cloud or had his arm around his wife.
+Aft looked up and smiled they way he only did when he was on a cloud.
 "You want me to get Pillow for you?"  he called up to his father.

 "No need, I can---damn that boy!"
 Grappa Gas harrumphed as Aft took three long strides across Big Blue's back and launched himself into